-The only thing I have seen everywhere in the last couples of days are cookies, cookies, and more cookies!
+The only thing I have seen everywhere in the last couple of days are cookies, cookies, and more cookies!
 So I couldn’t resist sharing with you my all-time FAVORITE cookie recipe: Eggless Shortbread Cookies!!!
-They are buttery, slightly sweet and literally melt in your mouth.
+They are buttery, slightly sweet, and literally melt in your mouth.
 In other words… totally heavenly!!

-These are a great present for teachers and coworkers.
-I think it’s a very thoughtful gift that require little effort, and will for sure warm their hearts and make a lasting impression.
+These are great presents for teachers and coworkers.
+I think it’s a very thoughtful gift that requires little effort, and will for sure warm their hearts and make a lasting impression.
 And since my kids love helping me to bake cookies (yeap… I make sure their hands are clean!!) that gives a special meaning to the edible gifts.
 They feel so proud as they walk through the door and say: I made these cookies for you!!
 Priceless.

 BTW… what do you think of my moody images?
 Do you like them?
 I was hesitant to edit these pictures in this way because it’s so different from what I usually do.
 But I love to see this kind of photography on other blogs that I visit regularly, so thought I should give it a try at least one time.

 - 1 1/2 cup ( 210 g) all-purpose flour

 - 1/3 cup ( 40 g) confectioner’s sugar, sifted

 - 10 1/2 tablespoons (147 g) butter, softened

 - 1 teaspoon pure vanilla extract